 - Tell a story

-- Showcase different products
+- Showcase different items from your product catalog

 - Show different features of one more complex product